-Twenty five years’ experience in public affairs, public relations, community campaigning, statistical reporting, copy-writing, and communications training
+Twenty seven years’ experience in public affairs, public relations, community campaigning, statistical reporting, copy-writing, and communications training

 Extensive training experience including journalists, public relations professionals, councillors, government statisticians, journalism students, academic researchers, council officers, and parliamentary researchers